 Ohio DPS: Driver License Reinstatement Procedure - The OH Department of Public Safety has created a convenient .pdf guide to help take the confusion out of the reinstatement process.

 Cincinnati, OH Division of Police - Cincinnati's police department is responsible for securing the peace and responding to reports of crime for a city of over 800,000 residents.
 It may also conduct patrols for suspected drunk or drugged driving offenders.Cincinnati Division of Police

 Non-Emergency Number: 614-645-4545

 Ohio State Highway Patrol - The OSHP helps to ensure the safety of Ohio's roadways.
 The department is also responsible for responding to emergency incidents across the state and providing support where needed.
-The Columbus District Office further oversees operations in the 9-county district in Central Ohio.Columbus District Headquarters
+The Cincinnati District Office further oversees operations in the 9-county district in Central Ohio.Cincinnati District Headquarters

 phone: (614) 799-9241